In this Antidote review, discover how this grammar checker compares against competitors and if it’s a good choice.

 Ease of Use

+I preferred using the desktop app over the web app.
+While using the latter, I experienced several copy-and-paste errors and formatting quirks.
 Antidote supports LaTex and Markdown, a feature competitors lack.
 LaTex is a system for formatting documents for publication and typesetting using basic markup.
 I use Markdown more than LaTeX.

 Writing Reports

 Antidote has several useful writing reports.
-The style reports presents information about readability based on the Flesh-Kincaid score and other metrics.
+The style of the report presents information about readability based on the Flesh-Kincaid score and other metrics.
+It identifies long words, rare words, foreign words and abbreviations.

+It also reports on reading time, silently and aloud.
+These are all useful insights for improving the readability score of a piece of writing.
 Interestingly, Antidote even has a billing report that proofreaders can use to calculate the cost of their services for a client based on words checked.

 Accuracy

-Antidote scans a document for common grammar mistakes and spelling errors in real-time once you click on the popup.
-The Antidote Corrector underlines language errors in red, typography (e.g. excessive spacing) in yellow, and style queries in blue.
+Antidote scans a document for common grammar mistakes and spelling errors in real time once you click on the popup.
+The Antidote Corrector underlines language errors in red, typography (e.g., excessive spacing) in yellow, and style queries in blue.

-It presents the correct version on a tooltip or pop-up box.
+It presents the correct version on a tooltip or popup box.
 Click on one of these for context and information behind the error.
 Then, accept or ignore the suggested changes.
 Alternatively, users can use the navigation bar to work through suggestions.

 Antidote supports grammar and spelling checks in French, British, American, and Canadian English.
 It can also inspect a document for regional variations in terms and words, a useful feature for those working with different types of English.